 The search area moved slightly north because currents may have pushed Stewart toward Miami, Christy Needler added.

-She said Stewart was an experienced diver an "incredible" ability to survive in the water for a long time.
+She said Stewart was an experienced diver with an "incredible" ability to survive in the water for a long time.
 Supporters kept their hopes up.

 A GoFundMe page set up to help in the search had raised around $160,000 by Friday afternoon.